-We are all familiar with the image of a wedding laid out in typical ‘church’ fashion; guests seated like audience members and the couple standing with their Celebrant at the front, as if on a stage or a cinema screen.
+We are all familiar with the image of a wedding laid out in typical ‘church’ fashion; guests seated like audience members and the couple standing with their wedding Celebrant at the front, as if on a stage or a cinema screen.

 Have you ever considered getting married in a Circle?
 Not only is it an unusual idea that many of your guests will not have experienced before, but the powerful inclusivity of a circular space fits wonderfully well into a wedding.

 A Circle ensures everyone present a great view of proceedings and can be excellent for acoustics, if handled correctly.
-It does away with any politics about who gets the ‘best seats’ and gives every guest a sense of being a vital part of a whole (which of course they are!)
+It does away with any politics about who gets the ‘best seats’ and gives every wedding guest a sense of being a vital part of a whole (which of course they are!)

 Circles have long been considered powerful symbols of unity, connection and eternity.
 Standing in a circle, to make promises of loving commitment, is a wonderful way to invoke these qualities in all you say and do; from ceremony beginning to end.